 Boy am I glad I did not go into law or the justice system.
 I am a happier person when I am giving out grace and mercy rather than judgement.
 I think this has to do with my innate personality and gifting.
 On the other hand, I so easily judge myself and others.
-It is something my husband is especially good at pointing out to me.
-Overall I am glad he does because I do not want to follow the trend of judgement.
+It is something others are good at pointing out to me.
+Overall I am glad they do because I do not want to follow the trend of judgement.

 When I am around other people I often hear judgmental comments come from their mouths.
 So often these judgmental comments are the ones that sting me the most.
 For they so often hit some sensitive button somewhere inside me.
 So then I like to judge them in return.
 The unhealthy cycle has begun.

 What would happen if we all stopped saying judgmental comments and work on our own judgement thinking?
 For me I might actually make some friends who I did not feel like I had to guard my heart towards.